4-HO-DiPT

 4-HO-DiPT, also known as 4-hydroxy-N,N-diisopropyltryptamine or as iprocin, is a psychedelic drug of the tryptamine and 4-hydroxytryptamine families related to psilocin (4-HO-DMT).
 It is taken orally.
 The drug has an unusually fast onset, short duration, and narrow dose range.
+Among orally administered psychedelics, it is one of the shortest-acting compounds known.

 It acts as a non-selective serotonin receptor agonist, including of the serotonin 5-HT_{2A} receptor.
 Unlike many other psychedelic tryptamines, the drug appears to have far lower potency as an agonist of the serotonin 5-HT_{2C} receptor relative to the serotonin 5-HT_{2A} receptor.
 It is a derivative of DiPT, a higher homologue of psilocin (4-HO-DMT) and 4-HO-DET, and a skeletal isomer of 4-HO-DPT.

 4-HO-DiPT was first described in the scientific literature by 1977.
 It was later described in greater detail by Alexander Shulgin in his 1997 book TiHKAL (Tryptamines I Have Known and Loved).
 The drug was encountered as a novel designer drug by 2005.
 In the 2020s, a prodrug of 4-HO-DiPT known as luvesilocin (RE-104, FT-104; 4-GO-DiPT) was developed and is in clinical trials for the treatment of psychiatric disorders such as postpartum depression.